jbrucker/JettyHelloWorld/README.md

 // see DoSFilter Javadoc for names and meanings of init parameters holder.setInitParameter("maxRequestsPerSec", "5"); // "1" for testing holder.setInitParameter("delayMs", "200"); // "-1" to reject excess request
-holder.setInitParameter("remotePort", "true"); // maybe useful for web service
+holder.setInitParameter("remotePort", "false"); // "true" may be useful

 context.addFilter( holder, "/*", SCOPE );